Craig y Ddinas: Industrial archaeology

-The landform has been re-shaped by the extraction of limestone and by the nearby mining of silica rock and its transport down-valley by various means.
 The former limestone quarry is now a car park; its walls are used by climbers and abseilers.
-The Dinas Rock Silica Mines just to the east of Dinas Rock itself used to provide large quantities of very pure crushed sandstone destined for the manufacture of refractory bricks for furnace linings and the like.
-A system of tramways, aerial cableways and inclines on the southern flanks of Dinas Rock conveyed the material from the mines to the valley below.
+The Dinas Silica Mines just to the east of Craig y Ddinas itself used to provide large quantities of very pure crushed sandstone destined for the manufacture of refractory bricks for furnace linings and the like.
+A system of tramways, aerial cableways and inclines on the southern flanks of Craig y Ddinas conveyed the material from the mines to the valley below.